-Module M0941: Comb inatorial Structures and Alg orithms Courses Title Combinatorial Structures and Algor Combinatorial Structures and Algor Typ Lecture Recitation Section (small) Hrs/wk 3 CP 4 2 Module Responsible Prof. Anusch Taraz Admission Requirements None Recommended Previous Knowledge Mathematics I + II Discrete Algebraic Structures Graph Theory and Optimization Educational Objectives After taking part successfully, students ha ave reached the following learning results Professional Competence Knowledge examples. cepts in Combinatorics and Algorithms.
-They are a sections between these concepts.
-They are capables in reproduce them.
-Skills Students can model problems in Combinatorics and Algorithms with the help of the concepts studied in this course.
+Module M0941: Comb inatorial Structures and Algorith ms Courses Title Combinatorial Structures and Algorithms (L1100) Combinatorial Structures and Algorithms (L1101) Typ Lecture Recitation Section (small) Hrs/wk 3 1 CP 4 2 Module Responsible rectiation Section (small) - - Admission Requirements Recommended Previous Knowledge Mathematics I + II Discrete Algebraic Structures Graph Theory and Optimization Educational Objectives After taking part successfully, students have rea ached the following learning results Professional Competence Knowledge Skills Students can model problems in Combinatorics and Algorithms with the help of the concepts studied in this course.
 Moreover, they are capable of solving them by applying established methods.
 Students are able to discover and verify further logical connections between the concepts studied in the course.
 For a given problem, the students can develop and execute a suitable approach, and are able to critically evaluate the results.
-Personal Competence Social Competence In doing so, they can communicate r in teams.
-They are capable to use mathematics as e new concepts according to the needs of their co epen the understanding of their peers.
-Autonomy Students are capable of checking their understanding of complex concepts on their own.
-They can specify open questions precisely and know where to get help in solving them.
-Students have developed sufficient persistence to be able to work for longer periods in a goal-oriented manner on hard problems.
-Workload in Hours Independent Study Time 124, Study Time e in Lecture 56 Credit points 6 Course achievement None Examination Oral exam Examination duration and scale Assignment for the Following Curricula Data Science: Specialisation I. Mathemati nematics and Engineering Science: Elective Compul ics/Computer Science: Elective Compulsory Ilisation II.
-Mathematics & Engineering Science: Elec thematics: Elective Compulsory •
+Personal Competence Social Competence ms. They are capable to use mathematics as concepts according to the needs of their coo e understanding of their peers. - Autonomy Students are capable of checking their understanding of complex concepts on their own.
+They can specify open questio precisely and know where to get help in solving them.
+Students have developed sufficient persistence to be able to work for longer periods in a goal-oriented manner on ha problems.
+Workload in Hours Independent Study Time 124, Study Time in Lec cture 56 Credit points 6 Course achievement None Examination Oral exam Examination duration and 30 min scale Assignment for the Following Curricula Computer Science: Specialisation II.
+Mathematic Data Science: Specialisation I. Mathematics/Con Computer Science in Engineering: Specialisation Technomathematics: Specialisation I. Mathemat nputer Science: Elective Compulsory II.
+Mathematics & Engineering Science: Elec